 In 2019, authorities reported a total of 2,365 homicides in El Salvador.

-In 2019, tourism contributed US$2970.1 million to El Salvador's GDP, representing 11% of total GDP.
+In 2019, remittances from Salvadorans living in the United States contributed nearly $6 billion to El Salvador's GDP, representing around 20% of GDP.

-According to a report by the International Crisis Group (ICG) in 2020, the homicide rate in El Salvador had dropped significantly since Bukele became president.
+According to a report by the International Crisis Group (ICG) in 2020, the homicide rate in El Salvador had dropped since Bukele became president.

-In 2020, testing of 5G coverage began in El Salvador.
+In 2020 testing began of 5G coverage in El Salvador.

 In 2020, there were only 1,322 reported homicides in El Salvador.

-According to the National Energy Commission, 94.4% of total injections during January 2021 came from hydroelectric plants (28.5% - 124.43 GWh), geothermal (27.3% - 119.07 GWh), biomass (24.4% 106.43 GWh), photovoltaic solar (10.6% - 46.44 GWh) and wind (3.6% - 15.67 GWh).
+According to the National Energy Commission, in January 2021, 94.4% of total energy injections came from hydroelectric plants (28.5%), geothermal (27.3%), biomass (24.4%), photovoltaic solar (10.6%), and wind (3.6%).

-In June 2021, President Nayib Bukele announced he would introduce legislation to make Bitcoin legal tender in El Salvador.
+In June 2021, President Nayib Bukele announced that he would introduce legislation to make Bitcoin legal tender in El Salvador.

 On 8 June 2021, pro-government deputies in the Legislative Assembly voted legislation to make bitcoin legal tender in the country.

-On 7 September 2021, Bitcoin officially became a legal tender in El Salvador.
+On September 7, 2021, Bitcoin officially became a legal tender in El Salvador.

 Among 77 countries included in a 2021 study, El Salvador had one of the least complex economies for doing business.

-In 2021, El Salvador recorded 1,140 homicides, the lowest number of recorded murders since the end of the civil war in 1992.
+In 2021, El Salvador recorded 1,140 homicides, the lowest number since the end of the civil war in 1992.

 According to a survey conducted by the Salvadoran Chamber of Commerce, as of March 2022, only 14% of merchants in the country processed at least one Bitcoin transaction.